 My main function is peddling in the art of How to START Breastfeeding, but on occasion, I help people to stop breastfeeding.
 Sacre bleu!
 It’s true.
 Sometimes we want to stop making the milk for a Variety of Reasons.
 And really, it’s not my business to justify why you want to stop so you don’t need to tell me about that.
 Your body and your life and your mature decision making skills.
-One caveat – if you are deep down in a hole of despair and it’s not working and you just want to give up then slow your roll, don’t read anymore and reach out and make an appointment and if you don’t need fancy one-on-one care in the comfort of your home then reach out to La Leche League or to one of your breastfeeding friends.
+One caveat – if you are deep down in a hole of despair and it’s not working and you just want to give up then slow your roll, don’t read anymore and reach out and make an appointment and if you don’t need fancy one-on-one care then reach out to La Leche League or to one of your breastfeeding friends.
 Sometimes, you just need a simple solution that you haven’t thought of because remember you are down in the Pit of Despair – and no one has any sense when they are dwelling there.
 If that’s not you, then read on.

 Who wants to dry up their breastmilk?